-Appellant Harris was denied due process of law where he was convicted of the offense in the amended indictment, which the element of the indictment was amended by the court without going back before a grand jury to determine the additional amount of drugs, making his guilty plea involuntary and Sentence illegal.
+Appellant Harris was denied due process of law where he unknowingly entered a plea of guilty to be convicted of the offense in the indictment, which the element of the indictment was defected and in error.
+Without the indictment being corrected by going back before a grand jury to determine the amount of drugs for sentencing purposes, made Harris' guilty plea involuntary and unintelligently entered, which caused an illegal sentence to be imposed by the Court.